guidofaecke/tapog/INSTALL.md

 root # groupadd tapog
 root # useradd tapog -g tapog
 ```
 That should fix the first problem.
-So, how do we get php to ru nunder the new userna,e `tapog`?
+So, how do we get php to run under the new user `tapog`?
 Open `/etc/php/fpm-php7.1/fpm.d/www.conf` in your editor of choice and change
 ```bash
 ; Unix user/group of processes